Soviut/vue-debounce-provider/README.md

 </script>
 ```

-Vue Debounce Provider uses a scoped slot to yield a `debounce` method.
+It uses a scoped slot to yield a `debounce` method.
 This
 method can be bound to as many events as you want.
 Like any debounce, the
 method restarts a timeout each time it is called.
 After the `:wait` time has
 elapsed uninterrupted, the method bound to `@timeout` is called.